mrkkrp/markkarpov.com/post/dvorak-rocks.md

 *not with QWERTY*.
 Now, after another 15 days I type 70 wpm and I feel like I will be able to do 80 and maybe 100 someday[1](footnote:1).

 But the main thing about Dvorak is comfort, of course.
-It just feels so much better.
+It just [feels so much better][without-pain].
 You know, like proper mechanical keyboard feels better.
 Like modal editing feels better than non-modal.
 Hands move so natural and with surprising accuracy, text just flows… Now combination of modal editing and Dvorak has eliminated any discomfort for me even when I use laptop keyboard.
 I can type a lot and I cannot reach the point when my hands are tired.
 Old weird sensations in my hands have gone.
 Now I just see how *proper* touch typing is done.

 ***